jefcrauwels/serverlesswordpress/README.md

 * Create Ansible file to automate the application's installation.
 * Use the serverless formatting in the entire WordPress application and not only in the general-template.php file.
 * Build more serverless services (Authentification for example).
-* Explain the modifications in general-template
-* Explain purpose of serverless-functions.php file
-* Explain index.php and template.yaml file
 * Make license